-It can be difficult to know what to say to someone who is grieving but Dying Matters have suggested these tips on how to support someone who is grieving:
+It can be difficult to know what to say to someone who is grieving but the charity Dying Matters have suggested these tips on how to support someone who is grieving:

 - it's better to do something than nothing - to acknowledge loss rather than ignore it

 - look for invitations to talk from the other person.
 If they start talking about the person who has died, encourage them, even if it seems to make them upset